wbotelhos/raty/README.txt

  *	cancelOn:     'cancel-on.png'                                  // Name of the cancel image on.
  *	cancelPlace:  'left',                                          // Position of the cancel button.
  *	hintList:     ['bad', 'poor', 'regular', 'good', 'gorgeous'],  // A hint information for default 5 stars.
+ *	noRatedMsg:   'not rated yet',                                 // A hint for no rated elements when it's read-only.
  *	number:       5,                                               // Number of star.
  *	path:         'img,                                            // Path of images.
  *	readOnly:     false,                                           // read-only or not.